-TABLE 3 KEY ISSUES (CONT) 15 Unemployment rates are on average low but vary significantly across the District.
-16 The District is well served by the strategic road network, although many routes suffer frequent congestion.
-17 Local Transport routes are relatively poor and suffer congestion particularly during peak travel times.
+TABLE 3 KEY ISSUES (CONT) Unemployment rates are on average low but vary significantly across the 15 District.
+16 The District is well served by the strategic road network, although many 10 routes suffer frequent congestion especially at peak times.
+17 Local Transport routes are relatively poor and suffer congestion par during peak travel times.
 18 Public transport provision across the District is variable.
 19 There are high levels of car usage and ownership within the District.
 20 The quality and range of retail and leisure services offered in Swadlincote and villages needs conserving and enhancing to prevent the loss of customers to nearby regional or local centres.
-Soil, Wa ter and Air 21 The majority of household waste is still disposed of to landfill.
-22 There will be a continued need for sand and gravel workings within the Trent, Lower Derwent and Lower Dove Valleys 23 New development will generate the need for additional water supply but existing supplies in many parts of the region are fully committed.
-24 There is a lack of capacity in both the sewerage system and receiving environment in some areas to receive additional wastewater flows.
-25 Much of the District lies within areas known to be at significant flood risk.
-26 New development could give rise to increased air, water or light pollution or could reduce local tranquillity 27 There remains a significant amount of previously developed (brownfield) land within the District Climatio Factors 28 There is virtually no existing renewable energy generating capacity within the District Cultural Heritage 29 The archaeological or cultural heritage of the District is threatened by new development which can sterilise or lead to the loss of existing resources Landsca 30 Uncontrolled or unsympathetic development could harm local landscape or townscape character 31 New development could lead to the loss of existing open space which has recreational value or benefits the character of the area
+Soil, Wa ater and Air 21 The majority of household waste is still disposed of to landfill.
+22 There will be a continued need for sand and gravel workings within the Trent, Lower Derwent and Lower Dove Valleys 23 New development will generate the need for additional water supply but existing supplies in many parts of the region are fully committed and could be put under greater pressure due to growth and climate change 24 There is a lack of capacity in both the sewerage system and receiving environment in some areas to receive additional wastewater flows.
+25 Much of the District lies within areas known to be at significant flood risk and this could be exacerbated by climate change 26 New development could give rise to increased air, water or light pollution or could reduce local tranquillity 27 There is a significant amount of previously developed (brownfield) land within the District Climatio Factors 28 There is virtually no existing renewable energy generating capacity within the District and local homes and business emit high than average levels of Carbon dioxide compared to surrounding districts.
+Cultura Heritage 29 The archaeological or cultural heritage of the District (including the setting of heritage assets) is threatened by new development which can erode the quality of heritage features or sterilise or lead to the loss of existing resources 30 The District benefits from a wealth of designated and undesignated heritage features, but a significant proportion of heritage assets are identified as being at risk.
+Landsc 31 Uncontrolled or unsympathetic development could harm local landscape or townscape character 32 New development could lead to the loss of existing open space which has recreational value or benefits the character of the area